lonnieezell/myth-auth/README.md

 **Hint**: Add `'auth'` to any controller's `$helper` property to have it loaded automatically, or the same in **app/Controllers/BaseController.php** to have it globally available.
-The `'auth'` filters and/or pre-loads the helper so that it is available on any filtered routes.
+The `'auth'` filters and pre-loads the helper so that it is available on any filtered routes.

 **logged_in()**